 How should you come dressed?

-However you like!
-Some people come in jeans.
-Some come in suits or dresses.
 We believe God is more interested in what’s inside your heart than what you’re wearing so dress comfortably and join us this Sunday!

 What does Riverside Church offer your family?

 Our nursery is staffed by trained and screened volunteers.
 It is available during both morning worship services-9:00 am and 10:30 am.

 Newborns to three years are welcome in the nursery.
 Our nursery staff ensures that all children receive individual attention, love and care at all times.
 The nursery is located in Room #103, or when you arrive, asks an usher for assistance.

 Our RiverKids program allows children ages 4-11 to enjoy the teaching of God’s word on their level.
 RiverKids, pre-kindergarten through first grade meet at the “Riverbank” on the main level of the church and RiverKids, from second grade through fifth grade gather at “The Wharf” upstairs.
 They meet during the 10:30 am worship service.